Do I need equipment breakdown coverage?

 Equipment breakdown coverage does not apply to equipment breakdown caused directly by perils such as the following:

-- Wear and tear
+• Wear and tear

-- Rust or other corrosion
+• Rust or other corrosion

-- Hidden or latent defect
+• Hidden or latent defect

-- Mold
+• Mold

-- Smog
+• Smog

-- Settling or cracking
+• Settling or cracking

-- Nesting or infestation of birds, rodents or other animals
+• Nesting or infestation of birds, rodents or other animals

-- Processing of data by any computer system
+• Processing of data by any computer system

-- Scratching and marring
+• Scratching and marring

-- Any other peril covered under the base homeowners policy
+• Any other peril covered under the base homeowners policy

 A home’s hot water heater suddenly burst and requires replacement.
-Upon inspection, it is determined that the water heater was well within its useful lifespan and showed no signs of unusual wear and tear, corrosion or defect.
-As a result, the cost to replace the water heater with a new one with the same capacity, but more energy effective, would be covered.
+It was well within its useful lifespan but suffered a mechanical failure.
+Upon inspection, it is determined that the water heater showed no signs of unusual wear and tear, corrosion or defect.
+The cost to replace it with an energy efficient model of the same capacity would be covered.

 A homeowner’s high-end amplifier used for his home theater system suddenly stops working.
 A technician has determined that the home theater has suffered an electrical failure due to a power surge not caused by lightning.
-As a result, the cost to replace the damaged electrical components to bring the amplifier to its pre-loss condition would be covered.
+As a result, the cost to repair or replace the damaged electrical components to bring the amplifier to its pre-loss condition would be covered.

 No coverage is provided by this summary, nor can it be construed to replace any provision of your policy.
 You should read your policy for complete information on the coverages you are provided.
 If there is any conflict between the Policy and this summary, THE PROVISIONS OF YOUR POLICY SHALL PREVAIL.